cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 * Create a container from the custom image you built using a Dockerfile
 * Access the running webserver in your container and see your customizations
 * Learn basic docker commands to list, and delete images and containers.

+## Prerequisites

+In order to complete this lab you will need to have Docker installed on your local machine.
+Your lab machine already has this setup.
+However, if you would like to do the lab outside of this session you can download and install the [Docker platform](https://www.docker.com/products/overview) yourself.

 ## Create a Docker container from Docker Hub
 The first part of this lab will be to create a Docker container running NGINX within it.
 A container is a running instance of an image.